-(A) The purpose of this rule is to establish the criteria and procedures for department of mental health authorization of the withdrawal by one or more board(s) of county commissioners from participation in a joint-county community mental health board.
+(A) The purpose of this rule is to establish the criteria and procedures for department of mental health and addiction services authorization of the withdrawal by one or more board(s) of county commissioners from participation in a joint-county board.

-(B) The provisions of this rule are applicable to all counties which participate in joint-county community mental health boards and particularly to each board of county commissioners which proposes to withdraw from a joint-county board.
+(B) The provisions of this rule are applicable to all counties which participate in joint-county boards and particularly to each board of county commissioners which proposes to withdraw from a joint-county board.

 (C) Procedures for requesting withdrawal.

-(1) The board(s) of county commissioners of the county or counties requesting withdrawal shall submit to the director of the department of mental health and to the commissioners and mental health boards of each county in the joint-county board a resolution of the county commissioners requesting withdrawal together with a comprehensive written plan which shall include:
+(1) The board(s) of county commissioners of the county or counties requesting withdrawal shall submit to the director of the department of mental health and addiction services and to the commissioners and boards of alcohol, drug addiction, and mental health services of each county in the joint-county board a resolution of the county commissioners requesting withdrawal together with a comprehensive written plan which shall include:

 (a) Reasons for requesting such withdrawal;